mopemope/firestarter/README.md

 # set processes environment
 environments=["TEST_A=XXXX", "TEST_B=YYYY"]

-# set upgrade ack type. default is timer
+# set upgrade ack type. this is similar to einhorn 's ACKs. timer is default.
-# timer: it will terminate the old process after a certain time
+# timer: it will terminate the old process after a certain time (sec).
 # manual: send ack manually.
 For details, refer to einhorn's manual ack document
+# none: no ack. simple stop and start
-ack = "manual"
+# ack = "manual"

 # set timer ack time in seconds
 # ack_timeout = 2